bf4/bf4.github.com/resume.md

 ##### Adult Entertainment movie site mentioned in 'Knocked Up'

 *   Work on Rails 3 apps and PHP apps.
 Upgraded from Rails 3.0 to 3.2, and Ruby 1.8.7p72 to 1.9.3.
-*   Re-architected our models for email addresses, passwords, and bounce-processing.
+*   Re-architect our models for email addresses, passwords, and bounce-processing.
-*   Introduced testing (including TDD), CI, design patterns, and some agile practices.
+*   Introduce testing (including TDD), CI, design patterns, and some agile practices.
 *   MrSkin.com is NSFW (not safe for work).

 #### Web Development Software Engineer -- Metromix / Gannett -- Chicago, IL, July 2010-June 2012